ministryofjustice/security-guidance/docs/code-of-connection-standard.md

 The IT System Manager and/or ITSO for the connecting 3rd party organisation must review CoCo and submit the supporting compliance statement to the MoJ system Accreditor along with any supporting documentation.

-In completing the CoCo statement, the connecting 3rd party organisation confirms that they have implemented all the controls required, it should be noted that the adoption of these controls will not totally mitigate all the risks involved whether to the 3rd party's own ICT system or to the connecting MoJ ICT system.
+In completing the CoCo statement, the connecting 3rd party organisation confirms that they have implemented all the controls required, it should be noted that the adoption of these controls will not totally mitigate all the risks involved whether to the 3rd party's own IT system or to the connecting MoJ IT system.

-Where the connecting 3rd party ICT system does not comply with the controls outlined in the CoCo, the IT System Manager and/or ITSO must provide supporting comments including a high-level plan that outlines the expected timeline to meet them.
+Where the connecting 3rd party IT system does not comply with the controls outlined in the CoCo, the IT System Manager and/or ITSO must provide supporting comments including a high-level plan that outlines the expected timeline to meet them.

 An approval from the MoJ system Accreditor is required prior to the connection going into live operation.

 ## Appendix A - Generic Code of Connection

-**NOTE:** *This appendix contains a generic Code of Connection, it is based on connecting a RESTRICTED-IL3 MoJ ICT system with an Accredited 3rd party RESTRICTED-IL3 ICT system where all electronic communication is over an Accredited RESTRICTED-IL3 network/s and/or RESTRICTED-IL3 communication channel.
+**NOTE:** *This appendix contains a generic Code of Connection, it is based on connecting a RESTRICTED-IL3 MoJ IT system with an Accredited 3rd party RESTRICTED-IL3 IT system where all electronic communication is over an Accredited RESTRICTED-IL3 network/s and/or RESTRICTED-IL3 communication channel.
 Where this is not the case, advice must be sort from the IT Security Officer \(ITSO\) and system Accreditor.*

 It may need to be customised based on the relevant risk assessment and business context.